 To qualify for admission to the occupational therapy doctorate program, a student must have a bachelor's degree in occupational therapy with a master's degree in occupational therapy or a related master's degree (with a GPA of 3.0 or higher).
 Classes begin in August for the fall term.
-The deadline for receipt of all documents in support of an application for admission is July 1st.
 Candidates are advised to submit applications as early as possible.

 In addition to the application for admission, students must also submit:

 - official transcripts, indicating the year of graduation from an Accreditation Council for Occupational Therapy Education (ACOTE) or a World Federation of Occupational Therapists (WFOT) accredited entry-level professional program